 We update our local copy of origin, checkout the dev branch, then attempt to "fast-forward" to the current master.
 If successful, we push the branch back to our forked repo.

-After powering up your favorite editor (maybe Juno?) and making some code changes to the repo, you'll want to "commit" or save a snapshot of all the changes you made.
+After applying changes, you'll want to "commit" or save a snapshot of all the changes you made.
 After committing, you can "push" those changes to your forked repo on Github:

 git add src/my_new_file.jl git commit -am "my commit message" git push forked user123-dev